 The Recreation and Park Commission's pension benefits are available under two distinct plans, Defined Benefits and Defined Contribution.
 These plans are administered by the City of Baton Rouge Employees' Retirement System (CPERS) and Nationwide Retirement Solutions (NRS).
 The Department of Human Resources' Benefits Division is the liaison between employees/retirees, and the third party pension administrators responsible for managing these plans.

-BREC contributions to the City of Baton Rouge Employees' Retirement System for each employee amount to 31.37% of salary (32.82% effective 1/1/2017).
+BREC contributions to the City of Baton Rouge Employees' Retirement System for each employee amount to 37.20% of salary.
 Employees contribute at the rate of 9.5%.
 Retirement contributions are tax deferred.
 Personal contributions are kept on account and refunded if employees leave BREC before their retirement.
 Additional benefit opportunities are available after 25 years through the DROP program.
 If you are seriously considering entering the DROP Program or retiring within one year, please contact the City of Baton Rouge Employees' Retirement System at (225) 389-3272.

 Though pension calculations and related transactions are performed offsite, employees and retirees may speak directly to our onsite Benefits Administrator.
 The Benefits Administrator is versed in the complexities associated with each plan and can provide clarity in matters of concern.